 Community College of the Air Force (CCAF) General Education Mobile (GEM) Program

 Southwestern College Professional Studies is a General Education Mobile (GEM) provider that offers general education curricula that meet CCAF degree requirements.
-The GEM program is an initiative launched by the Air Force to assist Airmen in obtaining their CCAF faster and with more continuity.
-The GEM program is a block of online classes that are needed for an Airman to obtain his/her CCAF.
+The GEM program is an initiative by the Air Force and Space Force to assist Airmen and Guardians in obtaining their CCAF faster and with more continuity.
+The GEM program is a block of online classes that are needed for an Airman or Guardian to obtain his/her CCAF.
 Southwestern College Professional Studies offers classes in each of the blocks of general education categories needed to complete the CCAF.

 GEM Approved Courses

 (All classes are 3 credits unless otherwise noted)

 COM 125: Speech

 This course helps learners majoring in any discipline strengthen communication skills essential for success in academics and the workplace.
 Learners will focus on listening, evaluating, and delivering spoken discourse based on audience and purpose.
 Learners will evaluate why some people are more effective than others as public speakers, analyze speeches and audiences, study ethical considerations for speakers, research and organize findings on a topic, and present findings before an audience, and learn techniques for identifying and reducing speech anxiety.